 Do you experience fatigue or weight loss for no obvious reason?
 If yes, you might be suffering from fatty liver disease.
 Following certain dietary changes can help you manage this condition effectively.
 And, if you are wondering what fatty liver disease is and what diet modification you should make to regulate the condition, think no further.
 Keep reading to learn all about it.

-Fatty liver disease is characterized by the accumulation of triglycerides in the hepatocytes of patients.
+Fatty liver disease is characterized by the accumulation of triglycerides in the hepatocytes of the patients.
 It ranges in severity from simple steatosis (excessive fat accumulation) to steatohepatitis (liver cell injury and inflammation).

-Dietary factors contribute to fat accumulation in the liver, and early intervention is the key to helping patients.
+Dietary factors contribute to fat accumulation in the liver, and early intervention is the key to helping the patients.

-Diet changes for those with Fatty liver disease:
+Diet Changes for Those with Fatty Liver Disease:

-- Limit eating foods that have a lot of sugar or salt
+Limit eating foods that have a lot of sugar or salt

-- Limit eating fatty foods
+Limit eating fatty foods

-- Eat foods that have fiber
+Eat foods that have fiber

-- Processed vegetable oils (hydrogenated fats),
+Avoid processed vegetable oils (hydrogenated fats)

-- Avoid cream and ice cream and processed cheese.
+Avoid cream and ice cream and processed cheese.

 Healthy fats are found in

-- Avoid refined white sugar, lollies, fizzy drinks, cakes and cookies made with refined sugars.
+Avoid refined white sugar, lollies, fizzy drinks, cakes, and cookies made with refined sugars.

-- Excess amounts of these natural sugars will cause a fatty liver, so don’t over indulge.
+Excess amounts of these natural sugars will cause a fatty liver, so don’t over-indulge.

-- Try to be more conscious of what you are eating.
+Try to be more conscious of what you are eating.

-- Chew slowly so that you can tune into the subtle tastes of natural foods, oils, spices, and herbs.
+Chew slowly so that you can tune into the subtle tastes of natural foods, oils, spices, and herbs.

-- Do not overeat, and listen to the messages from your body.
+Do not overeat, and listen to the messages from your body.
 When you feel full and satisfied, stop eating.